inrupt/solid-common-vocab-js/README.md

 ### Introductory example

-For example, if we have the following simple RDF vocab:
+For example, if we have the following simple RDF vocabulary:
 ```
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .
 @prefix ex:   <https://example.com#>